-Network Computer Pros goes to great lengths to make sure your data stays secure
+Network Computer Pros goes to great lengths to make sure your data stays secure.

 Is it possible that there’s anyone left who doesn’t know what a data breach is?
 It’s about as likely as finding people who actually haven’t been impacted by one.
 Equifax estimates that 143 million people could be affected by theirs.
 Verizon’s breach over the summer may affect up to 14 million people.
 And it was recently discovered that not just some—but all of Yahoo’s accounts were hacked.
 That’s about 3 billion.

-Nothing less than total destruction
+Nothing less than destruction

 Hackers can retrieve data from erased hard drives.
 They can even get it from the somewhat damaged hard drive you thought you made useless by whacking it with a hammer.
-There’s only one way to guarantee that data can never be retrieved from a discarded hard drive, and that’s to make it unrecoverable by totally destroying it.
+There’s only one way to guarantee that data can never be retrieved from a discarded hard drive, and that’s to make it unrecoverable by destroying it.

-It’s not just damage to your reputation and the ire of customers you risk bringing on if you throw away a hard drive with data that gets retrieved and falls into the wrong hands.
+It’s not just damaging to your reputation and the ire of customers you risk bringing on if you throw away a hard drive with data that gets retrieved and falls into the wrong hands.
 HIPAA and other federal rules regulate data storage media disposal.
 Your business could end up paying thousands of dollars in fines if there’s a data breach caused by this type of negligence.

 How do you ensure that your data is irretrievable and that your company is in regulatory compliance?
 Those hard drives must be physically destroyed using a high-security media destroyer.
-And yes, there are actually professionally certified data destruction companies that will completely destroy data storage media.
+And yes, there are actually professionally certified data destruction companies that will destroy data storage media.

 Where do those old hard drives live in the meantime?

-Which, unfortunately, is neither safe nor compliant with federal regulations for destroying data covered under these rules.
+Unfortunately, this is neither safe nor compliant with federal regulations for destroying data covered under these rules.

 Network Computer Pros makes it a no-brainer for you, and we also make it free.